-(Jonah 3:4) Jonah began to go into the city, going a day's journey.
-And he called out, "Yet forty days, and Nineveh shall be overthrown!"
+(Jonah 3:4) And Jonah began to enter into the city a day's journey, and he cried, and said, Yet forty days, and Nineveh shall be overthrown.

 As Jonah preached he probably explained why he was there, that he did not want to come, that he did not want to preach to the Ninevites, and how the LORD had punished him for his disobedience and unwillingness to warn the Ninevites, the enemies of Israel, of coming destruction.
 His appearance and attitude would have confirmed his story.
 His message was definite, but implied the condition (if not stated) that if they repented God might forgive them even as God had forgiven Jonah and vomited him onto dry land.